SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/old_overview_transfer_notes.md

 ## Test output

-ALKiln creates files and folders showing the output of the tests.
-In GitHub, you can [download these GitHub "artifacts"](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts) at the bottom of the summary page for that run of tests.

-The output ALKiln creates includes:

-- A report of the result from all the tests.
-- Information about the screens where ALKiln ran into errors or unexpected behavior, including:
-    - Pictures when the error happened
-    - The HTML, slightly modified so CSS styles will load locally
-- A folder for each test (or Scenario) named using your Scenario description.
-- A report for that specific Scenario, as well as pictures you took of screens and the associated HTML of that page, files you downloaded, and pictures of any errors it caused with its HTML.

-### Error pictures and HTML files

-ALKiln will try to take pictures of pages that run into errors.
-The names of those files use the id of the page where the error happened.
-There you might see that the test was unable to continue to the next page because required fields weren't filled, or that a variable wasn't defined.
-ALKiln avoids taking pictures of erroring pages when the page used GitHub secrets in case they contain sensitive information.

-Each time ALKiln takes a picture, it also saves the HTML of the page; this HTML file will have the same name as the picture, but will end with `.html`.
-You can open this HTML file in your browser to interact with the page and inspect the page's HTML further.
-The page in your browser might not look like the picture, and you shouldn't expect it too.
-However, in the HTML, you can look at what particular options might have been available in a drop down, or examine any accessibility errors.

 <!--
 **Your test's status:** If your test has a green circle with a checkmark, the test has passed.
 If it has a red circle with an 'x', something went wrong.
 If it has a yellow circle, the test is still running.